Classification: kinase inhibitor

 About Ribociclib (Kisqali®)

-Ribociclib comes in a tablet form that should be swallowed whole and not broken, chewed or crushed.
-It can be taken with or without food.
+Ribociclib is taken by mouth, in tablet form, and can be taken with or without food.
+The typical dose is 600mg taken for 21 consecutive days, followed by 7 days off.
 It should be taken around the same time each day, preferably in the morning.
-If a patient vomits after taking a dose or forgets to take a dose, do not take another dose on that day.
+If you vomit after taking a dose or forgets to take a dose, do not take another dose on that day.
 Take your next dose at your regular time.
-This medication should be taken in combination with an aromatase inhibitor.
-The typical dose is 600mg taken for 21 consecutive days, followed by 7 days off.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 Foods to avoid include pomegranate, pomegranate juice, grapefruit and grapefruit juice.
 This medication can also interact with medications that prolong the QT interval.
 Speak to your provider about all medications, including those that are prescribed or over the counter medications, vitamins and supplements you are taking.